AI-powered mechanisms as judges: Breaking ties in chess: The empirical summary and the computation method

 Carlsen's TPLV was 5.2 in the position before his draw offer, whereas Caruana's was 5.9.
 When Carlsen offered a draw, the evaluation of the position was about $-1.0$---i.e., Black is a pawn-unit better---according to Sesse, which is a strong computer running Stockfish.
 If Carlsen played the best move, then his evaluation would be about $-1.0$, which means he would be ahead about a pawn-unit.
 After the draw offer was accepted, the game ended in a draw and the evaluation of the position is obviously 0.
 As a result, Carlsen lost pawn-unit with his offer, as calculated in Table~\ref{table:Carlsen}.
-Thus, his final TPLV is $6.2=5.2+1$ as Table~\ref{table:Carlsen-Caruana} shows.
+Thus, his final TPLV is $6.2=5.2+1$ as Table~\ref{table:Carlsen} shows.
+(For comparison, Carlsen's and Caruana's average centipawn losses in the entire match were 4.13 and 4.24, respectively.)
 A draw offer in that position would make Caruana the winner of the tiebreak under our method.
+As previously mentioned, we use TPLV to break a tie in matches; though, it could also be used as a tiebreaker in individual drawn games.